 There's some pretty simple rules of thumb when it comes to knowing what will be the cheapest way to ship:

 If your package is 15.9 ounces or less, then using your own packaging with the First Class Package service will always be cheapest.

 If you need a faster service, use as small of a box as possible to qualify for Priority Mail Cubic.

-- Only if your package weighs more than 20 pounds or you're shipping to the farthest zones and it weights more than 2-3 pounds would Medium or Large Flat Rate Boxes ever be a good deal.
+Only if your package weighs more than 20 pounds or you're shipping to the farthest zones and it weights more than 2-3 pounds would Medium or Large Flat Rate Boxes ever be a good deal.
 Regional Rate Boxes are never a good deal.

 One benefit of Priority Mail Cubic is you can use your own packaging, but USPS also offers free boxes you can use with Priority Mail Cubic: